zahrah925/fancy_tools/README.md

 - You can now see the execution lines in bashrc
   - $source ~/.bashrc

-- Aliases can now be used
+- Aliases can now be used:
   -$gss  >> for git status
   -$gco  >> for git commit and to know the current branch